Rex Burkhead: 2018 season: Super Bowl LIII championship

 On March 14, 2018, Burkhead signed a three-year contract extension with the Patriots.
 In Week 3 against the Detroit Lions, Burkhead suffered a neck injury and was placed on injured reserve on September 26, 2018.
 He was activated off injured reserve on November 26, 2018.
 The Patriots won the AFC East and earned the #2-seed for the AFC Playoffs.

 On January 13, 2019, Burkhead scored his first-ever postseason touchdown in the Divisional Round with a six-yard run against the Los Angeles Chargers in a game New England won 41–28.
-One week later, he scored the game-winning touchdown in overtime as part of the 2019 AFC Championship game against the Kansas City Chiefs.
+A week later, he scored the game-winning touchdown in overtime as part of the AFC Championship Game against the Kansas City Chiefs.
 The Patriots won the coin toss, which eventually set up the offense with a 1st and 10 at the Kansas City 15-yard line.
 Burkhead ran up the middle for 10 yards and another three yards on the next play setting up 1st and Goal.
-Burkhead ran again up the middle for a 2-yard touchdown, sending the Patriots to Super Bowl LIII.
+Burkhead ran again up the middle for a two-yard touchdown, sending the Patriots to Super Bowl LIII.
 Before his overtime touchdown, Burkhead had previously scored a rushing touchdown with 39 seconds left to give the Patriots a 31–28 lead, though the Chiefs responded with a 39-yard field goal to force overtime.
-Burkhead finished the game with 12 carries for 41 yards and two rushing touchdowns and had the game's longest run from scrimmage (14 yards).
+Burkhead finished the game with 12 carries for 41 yards and two touchdowns and had the game's longest run from scrimmage (14 yards).
 He also had four receptions for 28 yards.

 During the Super Bowl, Burkhead finished with 43 rushing yards, had the longest rushing play of the game (26 yards, tied with Sony Michel), and led all running backs from both teams with a 6.1 yards-per-carry average, as the Patriots defeated the Los Angeles Rams by a score of 13–3 in the lowest-scoring Super Bowl in history.
 In New England's three playoff games, Burkhead totaled seven receptions on seven targets for 45 yards and registered one tackle on special teams.